coertklaver/solve-it/README.md

 A utility script is provided, 'generate_excel_from_kb.py'.
 This python3 script will generate an Excel spreadsheet (solve-it.xlsx) based on the current version of the json data (using the solve-it.json categorisations).
 This uses the Python xlsxwriter package.

 ## Organisation of the techqniues
-The file solve-it.json is the default categorisation of the techqniues, but other examples are provided in carrier.json and dfrws.json.
+The file solve-it.json is the default categorisation of the techniques, but other examples are provided in carrier.json and dfrws.json.

 ## Contributing to the knowledge base